Medal hopefuls come up short for Canada at the Beijing Olympics

 Toronto's Roman Sadovsky had a shaky men's free program, finishing fifth of five skaters, but Canada remained in fourth heading into Monday's final free programs -- pairs, ice dance, and women.

-In mixed curling, John Morris of Canmore, Alta., and Ottawa's Rachel Homan improved their record to 5-2 with a nail-biting 7-5 win over the Czech Republic.
+In mixed curling, John Morris of Canmore, Alta., and Ottawa's Rachel Homan split their two match on Sunday and now sit with a 5-3 record heading into Monday's round-robin finale with Italy, who they must beat to make the playoffs.

-Canada gave up a steal of one to the Czechs in the seventh end to have the hammer going into the eighth.
-The risky strategy paid off after the Canadians scored two in the eighth to force an extra end, then stole two more to win.
+A semifinal appearance seemed like a good bet for Canada after a thrilling 7-5 win over the Czech Republic in the afternoon.
+But dropping a 10-8 decision to Australia -- a team that Morris coached this season -- left Canada on the brink of an early exit.

+"It's put us in a bit of a pickle here," Morris said.

-Canada was scheduled to face Australia later Sunday in a showdown that almost didn't happen.
+Canada's match with Australia later Sunday almost didn't happen.
 The Aussies had planned to pull out of the tournament when team member Tahli Gill tested positive for COVID-19, but returned to competition after an urgent meeting of the Medical Expert Panel in Beijing.

 The MEP examined Gill's CT values following PCR testing over the past 24 hours and determined that they fell into an acceptable range, the Australian Olympic Committee said in a statement.